jrburke/module/docs/design-background/locations-config.md

 ### cache expiry

-If want to cache bust, override locate: hook, call the main one then append what you want.
+If want to cache bust, use `loader.on('locate', ...` to modify URL and add a cache bust suffix.

 ## packages